Nugine/simd/README.md

 Benchmark results are available in [Benchmark Dashboard](https://github.com/Nugine/simd/issues/25).

+## Goals

++ Performance: To be the fastest
++ Productivity: Efficient SIMD abstractions
++ Ergonomics: Easy to use

 ## Safety

 This project relies heavily on unsafe code.
 We encourage everyone to review the code and report any issues.